01 Aug Korg B2 Digital Piano – REVIEW | Best Piano under $650?

 The reason why we gave Korg this special award is because they have done something that no one else has done in a digital piano under $650…they devoted all their attention and product investment to the fundamentals of piano playing which is key action response, piano sound authenticity, and pedal sustain realism along with the best internal speaker system reproduction in a portable digital piano in this price range.

-In other words, the B2 may look somewhat basic and a bit like other digital pianos in this price range, but it’s the only one in our opinion that makes you believe you are actually playing a real piano and that is a very difficult task to do at just $549 or $649.
+In other words, the B2 may look somewhat basic and a bit like other digital pianos in this price range, but it’s the only one in our opinion that makes you believe you are actually playing a real piano and that is a very difficult task to do at just $599 or $749 (incl stand & triple pedal).

 Beyond that this model comes in your choice of 2 colors…either an attractive matte black color or matte white color.
 The piano itself is compact and very light weighing in a just 26 pounds so it’s easy to carry around and pack up to take it places if you wish to do that.